In This Activity

-To make this a class assignment, consider giving each student a different act or character to focus on.
+To make this a class assignment, consider giving each student a different chapter or scene to focus on.
 When students complete their posters, they can be printed out and hung in the classroom.
-If you'd like to extend this to your entire Shakespeare unit, students can complete different posters for each play.
+Students should be prepared to present on the choices they made during the creation process.

 For additional templates to add to this assignment, check out our movie poster templates!

 Template and Class Instructions

 (These instructions are completely customizable.
 After clicking "Copy Activity", update the instructions on the Edit Tab of the assignment.)

 Objective: Create a "Movie Poster" for the book My Side of the Mountain.